husarion/ouster-snap/README.md

 snap start ouster-ros
 ```

+The configuration file is readily available at `$SNAP_COMMON/config/driver_params.yaml`.
-If you want to rest the `$SNAP_COMMON/config/driver_params.yaml` file do it with following command.
+If you want to reset it, do it with following command,
 ```bash
 ouster-ros.reset-config
 ```